 Director of Bands

-Mrs. Johnson is the Director of Bands at Orange High School.
+Mrs. Johnson has served as the Director of Bands at Orange High School since April of 2022.
 Prior to teaching in the Orange County School System, she served as Director of Bands at Walter-Williams High School in Burlington, North Carolina, and Bullitt East High School located in Mount Washington, Kentucky.
 She holds a Bachelors in Music Education and a Master of Arts in Teaching in Music Education, both from the University of Louisville.

 Mrs.Johnson's professional associations include the North Carolina Bandmasters Association, North Carolina Music Educator's Association, the National Association for Music Education, and Pi Kappa Lambda National Music Honors Society.